jamad/jamad.github.io/index.md

-todo here !
+## TODO

-### note
+* inkscape tips

-* the reason why I use style here is because I cannot read this page in  Dark mode on iOS Safari
+* A style is used , because iOS Safari cannot show this page in Dark mode

 # the following is a quicktest for svg tag